Revised: November 11, 2022

 V. Parties to Negotiated Agreements

 Agreements to facilitate cooperative academic programming, with special fee and administrative adjustments, may be developed by two or more institutions within the UW System.
-Such agreements must be approved by the Chancellor at each participating institution and by the System Academic Vice President, in consultation with the System Vice President and Controller.
+Such agreements must be approved by the Chancellor at each participating institution and by the System Academic Vice President, in consultation with the System Vice President for Finance and Administration.

 The content of negotiated agreements for cooperative academic programming, with special course fees and administrative adjustments, should include, as appropriate, provisions addressed to the following concerns: